 ICM Blog Post:

 This blog post was written to fulfill requirements for a student travel scholarship to the national Integrated Pest Management Symposium in March of 2018.
-It is an overview of how cover crops can impact SCN that is geared towards letting growers know where we currently stand on the topic.
-Thus, while not a part of my grant proposal, it is directly related to the work in my grant and some of the work is briefly mentioned in the post.
+It was an overview of how cover crops can impact SCN that was geared towards letting farmers know where we currently stand on the topic.
+Thus, while not a part of my grant proposal, it was directly related to the work in my grant and some of the work was briefly mentioned in the post.

 I was asked to give a webinar on “Cover crops and pest management: the good and the bad” by Dr. Daren Mueller for the Agronomy Society of America.
-Again, this webinar was not directly related to my grant, but I did mention the work that I am doing for my grant and encouraged attendees to follow me on social media to see what I am up to in my research.
+This webinar was not directly related to my grant, but I mentioned the work that I am doing for my grant and encouraged attendees to follow me on social media to see what I am up to in my research.
 A total of 428 people registered for the webinar.
 I am unaware of what number of those were farmers/ranchers versus agricultural professionals.

 My project may contribute to future sustainability if I find that some cover crops can reduce or suppress SCN population densities in the soil beyond that of a non-host crop.
 If such an effect occurs reliably, we can recommend that specific cover crops be included as part of an integrated pest management tool for SCN, which would mean that cover crops have additional benefits in agricultural systems besides the known agronomic benefits.
 If my project shows that there is no impact of cover crops on SCN population densities, this will encourage the use of cover crops for the conservation benefits without the fear of increasing SCN population densities in the soil.